The Nacel International School System

 Notre-Dame International High School is the Nacel International School in France.

 Nacel International School opened in St Paul, USA, in September 2003, with 24 students from 10 different countries.
 Since then, our NISS student population has grown to more than 800 students representing more than 30 countries worldwide.
 The school was created with the purpose of bringing students together from around the globe for a unique and challenging educational experience.
-The mother school itself, Nacel International School, was renamed St Paul Preparatory School (SPPS) and now has a population of more than 200 students.
+The mother school itself, Nacel International School, was renamed St Paul Preparatory School (SPPS) and had a population of more than 150 students.
+The program relocated to Hill Murray campus in St Paul since 2017 in order to offer a complete US High School experience to our international students.

 Educative mission and beliefs